 As evidence of soy’s potential benefits, the FDA has approved a statement to be used in the labeling of qualified soy products that states, “Diets low in saturated fat and cholesterol that include 25 grams of soy protein a day may reduce the risk of heart disease”.

 Although soy foods have been the topic of controversy, modern science has determined that they are a healthy dietary component and do not need to be routinely avoided by breast cancer patients, just as other beans and legumes also containing phytoestrogens can be safely consumed.
 Concerns about their possible effect on thyroid function were largely resolved some 50 years ago when it was demonstrated that iodine deficiency, in conjunction with soy formula, could result in goiters that did not occur when sufficient iodine was present in the body.
 Since then, soy formulas have been fortified with iodine to prevent goiters; for adults, taking a multivitamin or eating a varied diet sufficient in iodine (which an infant obviously can’t do) also will prevent that problem.

 What soy foods does NOW offer?

-We offer a number of organic and non-GMO soy and soy-derived products including Organic Soy Milk Powder, Organic Textured Soy Granules, Non-GMO Dry Roasted Soybeans (salted or unsalted), Non-GMO Soy Isoflavones vegetarian capsules, Non-GMO Soy Protein Isolate (pure or flavored), Non-GMO Lecithin (granules or softgels) and Non-GMO Vitamin E products.
+We offer a number of organic and non-GMO soy and soy-derived products including Organic Soy Milk Powder, Organic Textured Soy Granules, Non-GMO Dry Roasted Soybeans (salted and unsalted, Non-GMO Soy Isoflavones vegetarian capsules, Non-GMO Soy Protein Isolate (pure or flavored), Non-GMO Lecithin (granules or softgels) and Non-GMO Vitamin E softgels and liquid.